felttl/root/Configurations/APT CLI packages/readme.md

-don't forget to add brew to path (to use brew command everywhere) with the last 3 commands after the done installation (everything are writen there, i can't write theses commands here because it's vary on the system you are and your computer name) this way (copy and past to terminal theses 3 commands):
+don't forget to add brew to path (to use brew command everywhere) with the last 3 commands after the done installation (everything are writen there, i can't write theses commands here because it's vary on the system you are and your computer name) this way (copy and past to terminal theses 3 commands from your computer terminal output) you have an example shown bellow :
 ![add to path example (img load failed)](./brew_add_to_path.png)

 > ### Docker